ChuuniMage/krzysztophor/utilities.md

 [< Initialisation & Message Initialisation](initialisationAndOnMessage.md)

-The following three posts cover the utility function files.
-The purpose of these utility files is to declutter the main index file of the program, and abstract repetitive code into functions that are easy to call.
+The following three posts cover the utility functions.
+The purpose of these functions is to declutter the main index file by abstract repetitive code and technical code.

-We have the following three utilities files:
+The following three files contain the utility functions:
-- `chanUtils.ts`, the utilities for interacting with message channels
+- `chanUtils.ts`, contains utilities for interacting with message channels
-- `argUtils.ts`, the utilities for parsing arguments
+- `argUtils.ts`, contains utilities for parsing arguments
-- `roleUtils.ts`, the utilities for interacting with user roles
+- `roleUtils.ts`, contains utilities for interacting with user roles

 First, we'll look at the channel utilities.